convertigo/c8oprj-lib-opencmis/project.md

 Has to be called before any other Sequence.
 This will establish a Session between Convertigo and the Target CMIS (Alfresco).
 The session will be automatically held in the Convertigo Session.

-Will return the list of folders  of the users root Directory with folder name and folder path.
+Will return the list of folders of the users root Directory with folder name, id and folder path.